atc0005/bounce/README.md

 - User configurable logging settings
   - levels, format and output (see command-line arguments table)

+- Message delivery retry support with retry and retry delay values configurable via flag
+  - currently used by Microsoft Teams notifications support, also intended for use with future email notifications support

 ### Future

 | Priority | Milestone                                                         | Description                                                                                                                     |